dsanchezseco/sImCP/READY TO USE FILES/FIRMWARE/README.md

 These files are the firmware for the sImCP keyboard.
-There are two variants

 * QMK : regular [QMK](https://github.com/qmk/qmk_firmware) firmware to act as a keyboard.
 It uses *modifier/s+key* for each of the actions.
 Can have collisions with default game keybinds but it is recognized in every game/sim that uses a keyboard.
-* Gamepad : custom firmware to act as a gamepad.
-It is recognized as an standalone device which uses buttons for each action.
-Do not have collisions with default keybinds but some games/sims may not recognized.

 # Flashing - CAUTION!!!